How to Explain Depression to a Loved One Who Doesn’t Understand

 We at The Phoenix Recovery Center hope the following information will be helpful to everyone looking for ideas for how to explain depression to someone, whether they are a spouse or another loved one.

-To start off your explanation of depression to someone who doesn’t understand it, it can help if you can define what it is and how it can affect people in general.
+A good way to describe depression is to define what it is and how it can affect people in general.

 Symptoms of depression